Something Phishy is happening – Phishing Scams on the Rise

 • Man-in-the-middle phishing happens when phishers position themselves between people and the websites they use, such as social networking sites or online banks, to extract information as it’s being entered.
 This type of phishing is more difficult to detect because attackers continue to pass on users’ data (after collecting it) so as not to disrupt any transactions.

 • Search engine phishing starts when phishers create malicious websites with attractive offers, and search engines index them.
-People then stumble upon such sites doing their online searches and, thinking the sites are legit, unknowingly give up their personal information.
+People then stumble upon such sites while doing their online searches and, thinking the sites are legit, unknowingly give up their personal information.

 How to Fight Back Against Phishing Attacks

 Employee awareness is the most crucial factor in preventing successful phishing attacks.
 Use penetration testing to identify who is most likely to need extra training.
-Verizon reported that while 78% of people did not click on a single phishing email all year, an average of 4% will click – and those same people tend to be repeat offenders.
+Verizon reported that while 78% of people did not click on a single phishing email all year, an average of 4% will click, and those same people tend to be repeat offenders.

-Technical measures to combat phishing attacks include implementing email sandboxing solutions that check the safety of emailed links when users click on them; disabling macros from running on all machines on your network; and inspecting and analyzing all of your web traffic in real-time.
+Technical measures to combat phishing attacks include implementing email sandboxing solutions that check the safety of emailed links when users click on them, disabling macros from running on all machines on your network, and inspecting and analyzing all of your web traffic in real-time.

 Conclusions